tj-wells/coti-docker-method/README.md

 Once this network is created, there is normally no need to create it again.
 You can check if it has been created by running `docker network ls`.

-# 🏃 Running Your Node
+# 🏃 Run Your Node

 Now you're ready to run your node!
-To watch the logs of your node, you should run your node in the foreground.
+Docker containers can be run in the foreground or in the background.
+The first few times you run your node, I recommend you run the container in the foreground so you can watch the logs of your node.
 To do this, run

 ```
 docker-compose up